rbrinck/Programming-for-Windows/CLIPSREADMETEST.md

   2. [apiDoc](#apidoc)

 ###Getting Started
-1. Make sure you have Phython 3 installed on your computer.
+1. Make sure the following are installed on your computer and in your path.
+    2. Phython (Any of the version 3s)
+    3.

-*For instructions on how to get Python running on a Windows 10 machine, see [here] (https://help.github.com/articles/relative-links-in-readmes/). and [here] (https://github.com/rbrinck/Programming-for-Windows/blob/master/PythonSetup.md)*
+    *For instructions on how to get Python running on a Windows 10 machine, see [here] (https://github.com/rbrinck/Programming-for-Windows/blob/master/PythonSetup.md)*

 2. Make sure you have pip and that it's working.
-An easy way to do this is to run `pip3 --version` or `pip --version` depending on which you feel like using.
+An easy way to do this is to run `pip3 --version` or `pip --version`.
 You can also just do a search on your drive.
 If it's not there, you might want to look into getting an updated version of Python.
+    1. You can upgrade your pip by running `python -m pip install --upgrade pip`.

-*Note: If you also have Perl installed, this has it's own pip that your Command Prompt will default to unless you specify "pip.exe"*
+    *Note: If you also have Perl installed, this has it's own pip that your Command Prompt will default to unless you specify "pip.exe".
+(This will apply any time you want to use the `pip` command in Python.)*

 3. If you're not already there, cd to your CLIPS directory.

 4. As mentioned below in "Code Quality", you may need to install several tools by running `sudo pip3 install -r requirements.txt` (or if you're in Windows, you can skip `sudo`).
+    1. If you're having problems, trying running `pip install sh`.
+    *"sh" is only supported by linux and osx.
+For instructions on how to circumvent this problem, see [this page](https://github.com/rbrinck/Programming-for-Windows/blob/master/SubstitutingSH.md)*

-5. To start the server, run
-`python3 startup.py` in your command line in the CLIPS directory on your computer.
+5. To start the server, run `python3 startup.py` in your command line in the CLIPS directory on your computer.
      *If this doesn't work, try `python startup.py`*

 ###Code Quality
 We use several tools to check the quality of our code.
 These can all be installed locally by running:<br>